Inazuma Eleven GO (video game): Gameplay

-The gameplay is the same previous entries.
-The core gameplay involves a role-playing adventure in which the player controls Matsukaze Tenma to explore the map, recruit new players, advance the story, and engage in soccer battles.
+Similar to the previous entries, the core gameplay involves a role-playing adventure in which the player controls Arion Sherwind to explore the map, recruit new players, advance the story, and engage in soccer battles.
 Likewise, soccer Matches and soccer battles are controlled using the touch screen, and play in the same way as all prior games.
-New to GO are "avatars" (fighting spirits in the dub).
-Avatars are mythical beings which players can summon during soccer matches/battles.
-A player's avatar gives them an offensive and defensive advantage, and often allow the summoner to perform unique hissatsu techniques which involve their avatar.
+New to GO are "Fighting Spirits".
+Fighting Spirits are mythical beings which players can summon during soccer matches/battles.
+A player's Fighting Spirit gives them an offensive and defensive advantage, and often allow the summoner to perform unique special moves which involve their Fighting Spirit.

 Plot

 10 years after the FFI, an unnoticed darkness lurks behind the country; Japan and what used to be soccer has changed over the decade.
-Because of the victory of Inazuma Japan, soccer has become greatly popular and influential in the country, to the point that a school's worth is directly proportional to the skill of their soccer team.
+Because of the victory of Inazuma National, soccer has become greatly popular and influential in the country, to the point that a school's worth is directly proportional to the skill of their soccer team.
 The weak schools are forgotten and forced to close down due to lack of public interest and applicants.
-Soccer in Japan is now controlled by an organization called Fifth Sector and is led by the one known as the "Holy Emperor" Ishido Shuuji.
+Soccer in Japan is now controlled by an organization called Fifth Sector and is led by the one known as the "Holy Emperor" Alex Zabel.
 Soccer in its current state is controlled and relies on the commands of the Holy Emperor on whether a team wins or loses based on set scores.
 This saved schools all over the nation from closing down by balancing tournaments—but a price had to be paid: "real soccer" didn't exist.

-The protagonist, Matsukaze Tenma, tries out for the Raimon soccer team and passes.
+The protagonist, Arion Sherwind, tries out for the Raimon soccer team and passes.
 But he soon realizes that soccer is not how he imagined it to be.
-Tenma stirs a revolutionary wind among with the members of the Raimon team, and they soon aim to free soccer from Fifth Sector so that middle school students all over Japan can finally play without Fifth Sector's orders.
+Arion stirs a revolutionary wind among with the members of the Raimon team, and they soon aim to free soccer from Fifth Sector so that middle school students all over Japan can finally play without Fifth Sector's orders.
 And the Raimon team is not alone; they discover the Resistance that aims to replace the Holy Emperor, and are also assisted by the previous main characters of the series.
 With every match they win in the Holy Road, Raimon wins over more schools to their cause.

 Development

 Reception

+The game received mixed or favorable reviews on Metacritic.